Nebula-ecosystem/Cadentis/README.md

-# Executor
+# Async

 [![Rust](https://img.shields.io/badge/Rust-1.91-orange?logo=rust)](https://www.rust-lang.org/)
 [![License](https://img.shields.io/badge/license-SSPL-blue.svg)](LICENSE)

 ---

-**Executor** is a lightweight, predictable task runner written in **Rust**.
+**Async** is a lightweight, predictable task runner written in **Rust**.

 Designed for **systems programming** and **application-level coordination**,
-Executor provides the fundamental building blocks to schedule, drive, and monitor
+Async provides the fundamental building blocks to schedule, drive, and monitor
 units of work — with or without async.

 It aims to be a **clear, minimal foundation** for building custom schedulers,